Mills Shelving | Australian Shelving and Components Provider

 It does not:

-• Produce pricing or final bay counts for ordering
+• Produce pricing or confirm final order quantities

-When a Simple Calculator Is Enough, and When It Isn’t
+When a Simple Estimate Is Enough, and When It Isn’t

-In some situations, the calculator output is sufficient to move forward confidently.
+In many situations, this calculator provides enough clarity to move forward confidently.

 • Products follow standard sizing